z4kn4fein/stashbox/docs/usage/basics.md

 <!-- div:left-panel -->
 The example shows how you can bind more implementations to a service type using names for identification.

-The same name must used to resolve the named service.
+The same name must be used to resolve the named service.

 ?> The name is an `object` type.